maxpatiiuk/dotfiles/npm/eslintrc-react/README.md

-# ESLint Configuration
+# ESLint-React Configuration

-A very strict configuration for ESLint with support for TypeScript and Prettier.
+A very strict configuration for ESLint with support for TypeScript, React and Prettier.

-> NOTE:
-This config does not provide React rules.
-There is a [separate configuration](../eslintrc-react) that is a superset of this one, with React rules added.

 ## Usage